zwoefler/data-is-aweseome/tesla_wait_time_isualization/README.md

 We download the data from the Wayback Archive.
 For multiple saved pages for the same day we download the first saved instance and discard the others.
 Cutting out duplicates.

-OUr automation pipeline isn't yet able to gather "older" (pre 2018) data.
+Our automation pipeline isn't yet able to gather "older" (pre 2018) data.
 Working on that!

+The data (currently) doesn't account for discontinued or currently unavailable models.
+For example there used to be a "Model 3 Standard Range Plus" which became simply the "Model 3".
+And the vehicle didn't magically decided it kicks off the "Standard Range Plus" Label.
+It is simply the cheapest available option.
+However, looking at the code we (currently) plot the vehicles price by it's identifier!
+The Model 3 displayed in the design studio has the ID "$MT322" and the name "Model 3 Rear-Wheel Drive" but is displayed as "Model 3".
+One of the earlier cheapest Model 3 offerings has the internal ID "$MT308" and the name "Standard Range Plus Rear-Wheel Drive".

 Example: